brienze1/crypto-robot-validator/README.md

 - Start the compiled application locally:
     - Windows/macOS/Linux/WSL
       ```bash
-      go run cmd/local/main_local.go
+        VALIDATOR_ENV=development go run cmd/local/main_local.go
       ```
+- To run the application like this the local infrastructure needs to be deployed using docker-compose-local.yml
 - To stop the application just press Ctrl+C

 #### Docker Input

-- In case you want to use a Docker container to run the application first you need to build the Docker image from
+- In case you want to use a Docker container to run the application first you need to deploy the local infrastructure from docker-compose.tml file.
+This will build the docker image using the Dockerfile located in the root folder and make it available as a lambda.
+After that you just need to send an event to the SNS topic subscribed using the following command:
-  Dockerfile:
     - Windows/macOS/Linux/WSL
       ```bash
-      docker build -t crypto-robot-validator .
+        ./scripts/send_message_command.sh
       ```

-- And then run the new created image:
-    - Windows/macOS/Linux/WSL
-      ```sh
-      docker run --network="host" -d -it crypto-robot-validator bash \
-      -c "VALIDATOR_ENV=localstack go run ./cmd/local/main_local.go"
-      ```
+- To run the application like this the local infrastructure needs to be deployed using docker-compose.yml

 ### Testing